Avoiding Mice Problems In Roosevelt This Winter

 Mice can also bring fleas and ticks into homes.
 If you have indoor pets that do not have flea and tic collars, they could be at risk.
 And fleas and ticks can be a pain for homeowners, hiding in carpets and biting people while they sleep.
 And they are vectors for their own list of diseases.

 Mice are small creatures, so what we are about to tell you might shock you.
 If you can, find a dime and look at it for a second.
 That is how big a hole needs to be for a mouse to squeeze into your home.
 Any small gap under your doors or hole in your exterior foundation will allow mice to get in easily.
 If the hole is too small for them, they might use their teeth to widen it until it is big enough to fit through.
 Our best suggestion to prevent this is to use steel mesh and a caulking gun to seal up gaps in your home’s exterior and invest in steel screens to cover any exterior vents coming into your home.
 This will not only help keep mice out but can also save you money on your heating and cooling costs.

 What To Do If Mice Get Inside

 Once mice get into your home, there are two things you can do.
-You can place mouse traps around your home and bait them with peanut butter.
+You can bait mouse traps around your home with peanut butter.
 With a little luck, this may catch a couple of mice.
 If your infestation is small enough, this can solve your problem.
-If you have more than just a couple of mice, we recommend professional rodent control.
+If you have more than just a couple of mice, we recommend professional pest control in Roosevelt.
 This is the only way to ensure your home gets back to being rodent-free and safe.

-Here at Pickett Pest Control, we have extensive rodent extermination services designed to quickly and effectively remove mice from your home.
+Here at Pickett Pest Control, we have extensive home pest control services designed to quickly and effectively remove mice from your home.
 This is by far your best option.
 If you have any questions about how our services work or would like to schedule immediate help for your Roosevelt home, reach out to us today.